Sepsis and Pressure Ulcers (Pressure Injuries)

 Pressure ulcers occur when pressure causes damage to the skin.
-Other terms include pressure injuries, pressure sores, bed sores, or decubitus ulcers.
-There are three primary risk factors to developing a pressure ulcer: immobility, increased pressure on a section of skin, and an interruption of the blood flow to the skin.
+Other names for this injury include pressure injuries, pressure sores, bed sores, or decubitus ulcers.
+There are three main risk factors to developing a pressure ulcer: immobility, increased pressure on a section of skin, and an interruption of the blood flow to the skin.

 One or more ulcers can develop if you lie in bed and don’t change positions often enough or if you sit still for extended periods without moving.
 A pressure ulcer can also develop in other ways.
 For example, one could form under your arms if you use crutches incorrectly, on the skin where your leg rests on a prosthetic, or behind your ear if your glasses or oxygen tubing are too tight.